awsdocs/amazon-cloudwatch-user-guide/doc_source/verify-CloudWatch-Agent-Package-Signature.md

 # Verifying the Signature of the CloudWatch Agent Package<a name="verify-CloudWatch-Agent-Package-Signature"></a>

-GPG signature files are included for CloudWatch agent packages\.
-You can use the public key to verify that the agent download file is original and unmodified\.
-First, import the public key with [https://gnupg.org/index.html](https://gnupg.org/index.html)\.
+GPG signature files are included for CloudWatch agent packages on Linux servers\.
+You can use a public key to verify that the agent download file is original and unmodified\.

+For Windows Server, you can use the MSI to verify the signature\.

 To find the correct signature file, see the following table\.
-For each architecure and operating system there is a general link as well as links for each Region\.
+For each architecture and operating system there is a general link as well as links for each Region\.
 For example, for Amazon Linux and Amazon Linux 2 and the AMD64 architecture, three of the valid links are:
 + `https://s3.amazonaws.com/amazoncloudwatch-agent/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm.sig`
 + `https://s3.us-east-1.amazonaws.com/amazoncloudwatch-agent-us-east-1/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm.sig`
 + `https://s3.eu-central-1.amazonaws.com/amazoncloudwatch-agent-eu-central-1/amazon_linux/amd64/latest/amazon-cloudwatch-agent.rpm.sig`